 If you want your hot tub to deliver high levels of relaxation and fun, then you are going to need to make sure that you keep it in perfect condition.
-On this page I want to run you through a few of the things that you are going to need to think about when it comes to the treatment of your hot tub.
+On this page, I want to run you through a few of the things that you are going to need to think about when it comes to the treatment of your hot tub.

 To start with, I am going to assume that your hot tub is filled with water already.
 If it is, then you are going to need to make sure that you check the PH levels at least twice a week.
 If you can do it more often, do it, but twice a week should be enough.

-There are a couple of different products on the market.
 You need to have at least two:

 - The one which can lower the PH